HackerYou/scratchWorkshop/scratch.md

 ## What is Code?
 Code is a way that we as humans can interact with machines.
 When we use a computer, a phone or a tablet, we are using pre-defined commands to complete tasks.

 When we issue commands to computers through code, we do it in one of many programming languages.
-Some examples of programming languages include JavaScript, PHP, and Ruby.
-When we're building webpages, we work primarily with HTML, CSS, and JavaScript.
+Some examples of programming languages include C, Java, JavaScript, PHP, and Ruby!

 Regardless of what programming language you are using, they all share one thing in common: they are grounded in logic.